maxwelljmckee/no-dux/README.md

 # Why `no-dux`?
 ## You're looking for a new state management solution
 Many of you have probably used Redux in the past, and if you're like me your overall reaction was probably mostly positive.
 What a great tool, you thought, but why does it have so much boilerplate?
 And why does my data disappear on a page reload?
 Sure I can chuck it in localStorage to persist, but then I'm clogging up memory with unnecessary duplication.
-What the heck is a reducer anyway?
+And what the heck is a reducer anyway?
 And what if I don't want a rerender every time a change is made to global state?

 <br />